HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 Adoption is still in its early days, especially with the official thresholds earlier this year being too conservative, and only [recently](https://addyosmani.com/blog/better-image-lazy-loading-in-chrome/) aligning with developer expectations.
 With almost 72% of browsers supporting native image/source lazy loading, this is another area of opportunity especially for pages looking to improve data usage and performance on low-end devices.

 {{ figure_markup(
-  caption="Percentage of pages passing the offscreen images Lighthouse audit", content="68.65%", classes="big-number", sheets_gid="1357389632",
+  caption="Percentage of pages passing the offscreen images Lighthouse audit.", content="68.65%", classes="big-number", sheets_gid="1357389632",